Updated as of March 2020 to include video and 4, 3, 2 productivity hack.

 Over the last 10 years of working for myself, I’ve wasted not just hours or even days in front of a computer, but weeks, if not months.

 I’ve got entrepreneurs ADD in the worst way possible.
 Focus has always been a challenge for me, so I’m actually pretty amazed I’ve been able to get as much done with my business as I have.

 I’ve thought many times about getting medication for this, and many people I know, and even good friends of mine have had major positive changes going this route.

 But I’ve always felt there should be a better way.

 I’ve tried accountability groups, productivity apps, and all sorts of other gimmicks for getting more stuff done, but on their own, nothing seemed to work.

-You see our whole lives we’ve had the idea of a 9 to 5 workday ingrained in us.
-4 years of entrepreneurship later, and that still hasn’t completely gone away.
-In fact, it’s gotten worse in someways.
+You see our whole lives we’ve had the idea of a 9 to 5 workday engrained in us.
+TEN years of entrepreneurship later, and that still hasn’t completely gone away.
+In fact, it’s gotten worse in some ways.
 Now instead of 9 to 5, it’s more like 6 am to midnight.

 There’s always something you could be doing, so there are times I feel that work never really shuts off for me.
 A big part of this problem is that when I’m actively working, I’m not getting as much done as I should.

 It’s kind of like how in a day job where you’re underworked, you drag things out to fill out the day.
 I do a similar thing, except because I have so much to do, I often get paralyzed into in-action and do nothing instead.